Measuring Geopolitical Alignment and Economic Growth: Event-based Measure of Geopolitical Alignment

 \subsection{LLM: Compile and Analyze Geopolitical Events}

-Major bilateral geopolitical events constitute a salient component of human knowledge and form a core element of training corpora for large language models (LLMs).
-These events are extensively documented across global digital repositories, including news archives, official government publications, and scholarly databases.
-We employ Gemini, an LLM equipped with web search capabilities, to systematically collect, verify, and analyze major bilateral geopolitical events according to a structured analytical framework implemented through prompt engineering.
-This approach leverages the LLM's capacity to process vast textual datasets while maintaining real-time access to credible online sources.
-Figure~\ref{fig:geopolitical_analysis} illustrates our LLM-based analysis procedure, with complete analytical framework and prompt specifications provided in Appendix~\ref{app_a:geo_events}.
+Bilateral geopolitical events---diplomatic agreements, economic sanctions, military actions, and territorial disputes---are prominent features of the historical record, extensively documented across news archives, diplomatic records, government publications, and scholarly databases.
+Unlike granular economic transactions or social interactions that may leave limited historical traces, these events appear in multiple independent sources throughout our sample period, making them well-suited for systematic extraction by large language models (LLMs) trained on such corpora.
+We employ Gemini 2.5 Pro, an LLM equipped with web search capabilities, to collect, verify, and analyze bilateral geopolitical events through a structured prompt engineering framework.
+Figure~\ref{fig:geopolitical_analysis} illustrates our LLM-based analysis procedure, with complete analytical framework and prompt specifications provided in Appendices~\ref{app_a:geo_events} and~\ref{app_c:llm}.

-Our methodology instructs the LLM to perform five sequential tasks: (i) verify the historical political entities for each country pair and year, accounting for state succession (e.g., Soviet Union to Russian Federation); (ii) conduct systematic searches across its knowledge base and internet sources to identify major bilateral political events from authoritative sources; (iii) classify each event using the Conflict and Mediation Event Observations (CAMEO) framework into cooperation-conflict categories; (iv) assign Goldstein Scale scores ranging from $-10$ (maximum conflict) to $+10$ (maximum cooperation) based on event intensity; and (v) categorize economic content when applicable.
+Our methodology instructs the LLM to perform four sequential tasks: (i) verify the historical political entities for each country pair and year, accounting for state succession (e.g., Soviet Union to Russian Federation); (ii) conduct systematic searches across its knowledge base and internet sources to identify bilateral geopolitical events from authoritative sources, spanning six dimensions: economic relations, diplomatic and political relations, security and defense, legal and territorial issues, multilateral governance, and other significant interactions (Table~\ref{tab:event_categories} in Appendix~\ref{app_a:geo_events}; see Appendix~\ref{app_c:events} for complete taxonomy); (iii) classify each event using the Conflict and Mediation Event Observations (CAMEO) framework into cooperation-conflict categories; (iv) assign Goldstein Scale scores ranging from $-10$ (maximum conflict) to $+10$ (maximum cooperation) based on event intensity.\footnote{Goldstein scores are assigned following the standard CAMEO-to-Goldstein mapping used by the Global Database of Events, Language, and Tone (GDELT) and Integrated Crisis Early Warning System (ICEWS) databases.
+While we maintain consistency with these established mappings, our LLM implementation allows for limited contextual adjustments based on the bilateral relationship's historical context and event severity.
+For the reference mapping between CAMEO codes and Goldstein scores, see \url{https://eventdata.parusanalytics.com/cameo.dir/CAMEO.SCALE.txt}.}